prashantgawali/helloprashant/TREC-2014-Track-Guidelines.md

 For each topic, systems should score each possibly relevant tweet with ID's less than or equal to the query's querytweettime element.
 Note that while tweet ids are not strictly chronologically ordered, we consider querytweettime to be definitive in preference to querytime.

 Participating groups may submit up to four runs.
 At least one run should not use any external or future source of evidence (see below for a description of external and future sources of evidence).
-While because of the nature of real-time search, the use of future evidence is discouraged, the use of timely external resources is encouraged.
+The use of future evidence is discouraged but the use of timely external resources is encouraged.

 Submitted runs must follow standard TREC format: